mwhelan/mwhelan.github.io/Snow/_posts/2014-10-20-testing-date-time.md

 This is the solution that I would normally use to test a static, but DateTime is a bit different.
 Firstly, the use of DateTime can be quite extensive and you can quickly find you have too many of these interfaces polluting your constructors.
 Secondly, if you are doing DDD then you don't want to use dependency injection with your domain entities, yet they often need DateTime functions as well.

+## SystemTime static class with function
-The solution I like to use is one Ayende [blogged about in 2008](http://ayende.com/blog/3408/dealing-with-time-in-tests) where you use a func as a replacement for the DateTime.Now call.
+The solution I like to use is one Ayende [blogged about in 2008](http://ayende.com/blog/3408/dealing-with-time-in-tests) where you use a static class with a func as a replacement for the DateTime.Now call.

     public static class SystemTime
     {